soabase/soabase-halva/halva/src/main/java/io/soabase/halva/alias/README.md

 @TypeAlias interface PairList implements List<Pair<String, Integer>>{}
 ```

 The generated class will be named `PairListAlias`.
-However, if you were to name the annotated source interfacce `PairListAlias_`, the generated class wouild be named `PairListAlias`.
+However, if you were to name the annotated source interface `PairListAlias_`, the generated class wouild be named `PairListAlias`.
 You can change these defaults with the TypeAlias attributes `suffix()` and `unsuffix()`.